nikk0710/nikk0710/README.md

 ## 🚀 About Me

 Hi, I'm **Aphirak Keawmool**
-I'm currently pursuing my studies at **CMU (Carnegie Mellon University)**, with a passion for building innovative web applications and designing user-friendly experiences.
+I'm currently pursuing my studies at **Chiang Mai University**, with a passion for building innovative web applications and designing user-friendly experiences.

 ---